bioinformatist/LncPipeReporter/README.md

 ----------

 > Caution: Though users never need specify file types, the sample name should be embedded in the **first part** (use both `.` and `_` as file name delimiter) of file name's prefix, for example, the sample name of *LWS2.Log.final.out* and *N1037.log* will be obtained as *LWS2* and *N1037*.

+> If you use DESeq2 or NOISeq as differentially expression analysis tool, the order of sample names in experimental design information file should be consistent with the expression matrix columns.

 > It is highly recommended that users should use **Chrome** web browser for looking through reports produced by LncPipeReporter.